-The school participates in a range of activities which mirror our curriculum activities; we field teams for girls and boys football, trampolining and athletics; in addition girls have teams for netball and rounders, boys have teams for rugby, basketball and cricket.
+The school participates in a range of activities which mirror our curriculum activities; we field teams for girls and boys football, netball, rounders, rugby, basketball and cricket.
+We also enter a range of borough events for trampolining and athletics;

-The department hosts a 'celebration of success evening' annually where parents and invited to enjoy the achievements of our students in a full range of sporting activities.
+The department hosts a 'celebration of success evening' annually where parents are invited to enjoy the achievements of our students in a full range of sporting activities.

 The department endeavours to provide for a full range of abilities in its extra-curricular provision and uses the Darwin Leisure Centre to help realise its aims; we offer early evening sessions in the Fitness training studio and for more mature students the use of the weight room, these have proven to be extremely popular.
-The department have had a long term relationship with Revolve Trampolining Club which ensures we can offer lunchtime and after school activities for all abilities and the latest initiative is to introduce Judo as an after school Club after it embeds in curriculum time during autumn term 2022.
+The department have had a long term relationship with Revolve Trampolining Club which ensures we can offer lunchtime and after school activities for all abilities.